Booster seats - are you breaking the law?

 Top five high-backed booster seats

-You'll have no issues installing this lightweight high-backed booster seat, which is approved for use from 15kg to 36kg (approximately four to 12-years old).
+You'll have no issues installing this lightweight high-backed booster seat, which is approved for use from 15kg to 36kg (approximately four to 12 years old).
 It’s easy to fit, and you can install it using the adult seat belt and Isofix, which means it stays secure in the car even when not in use.
 It has a nice sitting position and a large, well-padded seat, plus it doesn’t take up much room in the back of your car.
-If it catches your eye, we’ve found it for £20 off, so the price is £140 instead of £160.

 This spacious Group 2/3 high-backed booster seat is approved for use with children from 15kg to 36kg (around three or four years old to 12 years of age).
 It offers good frontal-impact protection and excellent side-crash protection due to the Isofit connectors that are designed with a sideways movement to help push the car seat away from the force of a side-impact crash.